hineHub/OAuth_Documentation/OAuth.md

 # OAuth

-Used to share details from one system in another without sharing
+Used to share details from one system in another without sharing credentials.
+A us

 If you are building a service where you need to use a user’s private data that is stored on another system — use OAuth.
 If not — you might want to rethink your approach!